Who We Are/What We Do

 The FCCDC helps small-business owners and entrepreneurs with business planning, lending, and commercial space.
 Our goal is to help entrepreneurs who live or work in western Massachusetts and the North Quabbin to minimize their risks by connecting them to resources and information to maximize their success.

-The FCCDC’s commercial properties provide a space for new entrepreneurs.
-Since 1989 the Venture Center has been incubating and growing businesses by offering commercial space.
+Our commercial properties provide a space for new entrepreneurs.
+Since 1989, the Venture Center has been incubating and growing businesses by offering commercial space.
 Today eight businesses rent here, with one anchor tenant.

-The FCCDC team consists of experienced staff, industry expert consultants, and dedicated volunteers.
-The FCCDC is funded by program fees (rental income, loan payments, and tuition), state and federal grants, and private contributors.
+The team here consists of experienced staff, industry expert consultants, and dedicated volunteers.
+The FCCDC is funded by program fees (rental income, loan payments, and tuition), state and federal grants, and private contributors (donate here).

 Keep in touch!